Michael O'Connor (baseball)

 Michael Patrick O'Connor (born August 17, 1980) is an American former professional baseball pitcher.
-He had a successful high school career at Mount Saint Joseph High School and then went to George Washington University.

 Playing career

 Washington Nationals

 O'Connor's Major League Baseball debut was April 27, 2006, for the Washington Nationals against the St. Louis Cardinals, in which he earned a loss.
 He went five innings, gave up 3 runs on three hits, struck out two and walked four.
 He was called up from Triple-A New Orleans replacing the injured John Patterson.
 On July 6, he was optioned back to Triple-A New Orleans.
 On July 17, he was recalled in place of Patterson, who had been put back on to the disabled list.

 San Diego Padres

 On June 17, 2009, O'Connor was traded to the San Diego Padres for a player to be named later.
 He was released on August 10.

 Kansas City Royals

 On August 18, O'Connor signed a minor league contract with the Kansas City Royals, where he finished the season.